gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

 time=00:10:44.716 level=debug message=Running command: tofu --version
 ```

-A placeholder is just a value, to format this value you need to pass options to the placeholder.
-It has the following syntax:
+Using the placeholder as shown above will display the value simply.
+If you would like to format the value, you can pass options to the placeholder.

+Placeholder formatting uses the following syntax:

 `%placeholder-name(option-name=option-value, option-name=option-value,...)`

+e.g.

 ```shell
 --terragrunt-log-custom-format "%time(format='Y-m-d H:i:sv') %level(format=short,case=upper) %msg"